Home » Pork » Pulled Pork on the Big Green Egg

 Pulled Pork on the Big Green Egg is really simple to cook and will feed a crowd, plus it can be made in advance for get togethers with family and friends.

-If you love this recipe as much as we do, please leave a comment and a five star review.
-Help us share on Pinterest, Instagram and Facebook!
+If you tried this recipe, please leave a comment and rating below.
+Tag us on on Pinterest, Instagram and Facebook!

 Scored pork butt on a grill.